 - The biggest issue is with page load time.
 Ultimately, this comes down to creating a great user experience.
 If the page doesn’t load quickly, the user won’t stick around.
 If the user doesn’t stick around to see the ad load, it doesn’t matter how much you’re offered for an impression.

 For publishers, header bidding can maximize revenue.
 For advertisers, it allows access to higher-quality placements, but only at higher costs.
 When you’re paying top dollar for premium ad space, you can’t afford to waste a single impression.
-Remember, the click-through happens at the ad, but the conversion happens on the landing page.
-Begin creating a conversion-worthy landing page with the most robust post-click optimization solution.
+Remember, the click-through happens at the ad, but the conversion happens on the post-click landing page.
+Begin creating a conversion-worthy post-click landing page with the most robust post-click automation solution.
+Sign up for an Instapage Enterprise demo here.